winton/typectl/README.md

 expect(out.a).toBe(1)
 ```

-## Built-in optimization
+### Built-in optimization

-Using props, control flow functions can depend on outputs from each other, regardless of synchronicity:
+By utilizing props, control flow functions can depend on outputs from each other (regardless of synchronicity):

 ```typescript
 // get arg